-By Carrie Jensen on behalf of One Truckee River
+Written by Carrie Jensen on behalf of One Truckee River (updated by Laudan Chaffin)

 Funding provided by the Western Regional Water Commission

 All of us at Moana Nursery think Nevada is a beautiful place to live!
-If you do, too, then what better way to show it than to have a landscape that fits in with your regions’ natural beauty and shows off your Nevada pride?
-Visit kinlyeyebeauty and know more such beautiful places to visit.
+If you do too, then what better way to show it than to have a landscape that fits in with your region’s natural beauty and shows off your Nevada pride?

 That’s why we’re partnering with One Truckee River to support their new River-Friendly Landscaping Initiative.
 This program teaches homeowners how to create gorgeous landscapes that promote our local ecology and protect our local waterways.

 A River-Friendly Landscape is one that is specially designed for all residents of the Truckee Meadows, whether you live near or far from the Truckee River.
 It will beautify your property, conserve water, reduce yard maintenance and costs, and protect water quality.
 It doesn’t mean your yard must be wild and uncontrolled, but rather, it will respect the natural attributes of our region and promotes the health, diversity, and sustainability of the watershed.

 Below are some reasons why a River-Friendly landscape is so important and some tips to start yours today!